fcatho/qwerty/cpp/waes/README.md

 Unit Test Dependencies
 ----------------------
 Unit test compilation and execution depends on Google Test Framework.
-Follow these steps to be able to get a sucessful compilation:
+Follow these steps to be able to get a successful compilation:
 * Insider waes folder:
 ~~~~
 git clone https://github.com/google/googletest.git